orsenthil/senthil.learntosolveit.com/posts/2020/03/28/started-folding.rst

 I setup `Folding@Home`_ and started contributing computing resources to `Covid-19`_ project.

-For Covid-19, the folding@home project is trying to find out the structure of covid-19 virus as it comes in contact with human bodies through `ACE2 receptor`_, and how an understanding of this can help build therapeutic antibiotics or molecules that might disrupt the viral interaction.
+For Covid-19, the `Folding@Home`_ project is trying to find out the structure of covid-19 virus as it comes in contact with human bodies through `ACE2 receptor`_, and how an understanding of this can help build therapeutic antibiotics or molecules that might disrupt the viral interaction.